-This category of work considers the banknote as exemplary monetary object and is divided between the ubiquitous-but-worthless inflationary currency of the Weimar government in Germany (1923-24) and the ubiquitous-and-authoritative designs of the American Federal Reserve and private banking periods.
+These works deal with the banknote as an exemplary monetary object and include the ubiquitous-but-worthless inflationary currency of the Weimar government in Germany (1923-24) and the ubiquitous-and-authoritative designs of the American Federal Reserve and the period of private banking in America.

 Etched copper, wood.

 Series of 7 pieces, each 18 x 10 x 2 cm.

 A series of polished, copper plates etched with the designs of the U.S. Federal Reserve paper currency.
 The designs have been altered so as to remove national identifiers such as presidential portraits and national titles.
 The copper is a reference to printing plates and, in the sense that is a reduced and idealised reconstruction, the etched plate is also a 'prototype' for the inked impression on paper.

 The series consists of all the US currency denominations ($1,2,5,10,20,50 and 100)